About

 Public Education:

-Online Resource: The SSH website is the go-to resource for information about street harassment, including prevalence statistics, tips for dealing with harassers and how to be a male ally.
-A team of correspondents from around the world contribute monthly articles about street harassment in their communities.
+Online Resources: The SSH website is the go-to resource for information about street harassment, including prevalence statistics, tips for dealing with harassers, information about street harassment and the laws, and how to be a male ally.
 Individuals from more than 30 countries submit their street harassment stories for the SSH blog and relevant news and activism is featured on the blog, too.

 Community Mobilization: